 The Event Attribute Explore contains the data in the Event Explore and provides additional information about the attributes that make up events.

-Below are some common uses of the Event Attribute Explore:
+Following are some common uses of the Event Attribute Explore:

-For more information about viewing events, common event attributes, and a list of event types, see the Looker Events documentation page.
+For more information about viewing events, common event attributes, and a list of event types, see the Looker events documentation page.

-How do I audit permission changes?
+How do I view permission changes?

-- Select Created Time and Name from the Event view for the time the change was made and the type of event.
+1. Select Created Time and Name from the Event view for the time the change was made and the type of event.

-- Select Name and Value from Event Attribute to return information about the type of change made and either the users whose permissions were changed or the specific permissions that were changed.
+2. Select Name and Value from Event Attribute to return information about the type of change made and either the users whose permissions were changed or the specific permissions that were changed.

-- Select ID and any other desired fields from User for information about the user who made the change.
+3. Select ID and any other desired fields from User for information about the user who made the change.

 https://<instance_name.looker.com>/explore/system__activity/event_attribute?fields=event.created_time,user.id,user.name,event_attribute.name,event_attribute.value&f[event.name]=%22user_permission_elevation%22&sorts=event.created_time+desc&limit=500